Snagged the DECstation! Got some other goodies as well. Posted some pics to the "I am officially insane" thread in the Everything Else forum.

 But in a previous life I was a computer animator at Activision, Rhythm & Hues, and Sony Imageworks.
 In general, the larger the studio, the less creative control any individual artist will have.
 My most satisfying experiences were on games rather than movies or TV, and larger studios don't necessarily pay more than small studios.

-This is a fun little video showing a November 1988 prototype of what would become 3D Studio for DOS.
+showing a November 1988 prototype of what would become 3D Studio for DOS.
 The video is narrated by Tom Hudson, one of the original developers.

 It might depend on the system - "off" will power down an O2 from the PROM.